change-metrics/monocle/README.md

 The authentication and authorization support is new and only provides a solution to control access to private indexes.
-Only login users part of "users_whitelist" will be authorized to access the related index.
+Only login users part of "users" will be authorized to access the related index.